igor-didukh/gauss/README.md

 # gauss
-Numerical methods.
+## Numerical methods.
 Solving systems of linear equations by the Gauss method

+NetBeans project.